Water Intake Calculator

 About the Water Intake Calculator

 Mild dehydration - as little as 1-2% body water loss - impairs cognitive performance, reduces physical endurance, and triggers headaches.
-Yet most Indians are chronically under-hydrated, partly because thirst is a lagging indicator.
-The recommended intake varies by body weight, activity level, and climate - a 90 kg construction worker in Chennai needs 3-4x more water than a 50 kg office worker in Shimla.
-This calculator personalizes your daily water target.
+Yet most Indians are chronically under-hydrated, partly because thirst is a lagging indicator that activates only after mild dehydration has already set in.
+The recommended intake varies by body weight, activity level, and climate: a 90 kg construction worker in Chennai during May needs 3-4x more water than a 50 kg office worker in Shimla in December.
+This calculator personalizes your daily water target based on all three factors.

 Daily Water Intake Calculation